Chickpea Gyros with Yogurt-Tahini Sauce

 So we drained the chickpeas, patted them dry, tossed them on a parchment-lined baking sheet, and into a 400-degree oven for about 30 minutes – about half the time one might roast a crunchy chickpea snack.

-No gyro is complete without a creamy,a great herby dressing.
+No gyro is complete without a creamy herby dressing.
 Typically gyros are served with a Tzatziki.
 You can grab a recipe for that on the Seitan Gyros post.
 We opted to chop our cucumbers and make a yogurt-tahini sauce.
 We added the tahini to add a bit of thickness (since it didn’t have the cucumbers).
-The addition of the teaspoon of dill can excellent flavor profile.
+The addition of a teaspoon of dill can bring an excellent flavor profile.
 We use So Delicious plain coconut vegan yogurt.
 It has a nice texture and a nice mild flavor that allows the flavors of the dill and lemon to pop through in the gyro.

 Wrap it up